Sep 17, 2021

 MARK PHILLIPS: Yeah.

-DIANE VAN DEREN: That's all I have to hear for 28 hours.
-That's what I want.
-That's music.
+DIANE VAN DEREN: If that's all I have to hear for 28 hours that's what I want.
+It's music.
 That's my music.
-There's nothing else in my mind but my feet and my breathing.
+Nothing else in my mind but my feet and my breathing.
 That's the music to an athlete's ear.
 That's the flow.

-JAD ABUMRAD: For more information on Diane Van Deren, you can go to our website, radiolab.org.
-We've got some links there.
+JAD: Reporter Mark Phillips.
+For more information on Diane Van Deren, you can go to our website, Radiolab.org, we've got some links there.
 And I guess that's it.
 I'm Jad Abumrad.